Peretz Lavie

 Peretz Lavie (פרץ לביא; born 19 February 1949) was the 16th president of the Technion - Israel Institute of Technology, having taken the position on 1 October 2009 through September 2019.
 Lavie, an expert in the psychophysiology of sleep and sleep disorders, heads the Technion Sleep Laboratory and holds the André Ballard Chair in Biological Psychiatry.
-Between 1993 and 1999 he served as dean of the Rappaport Faculty of Medicine, and between 2001 and 2008, as the Technion’s vice president for resource development and external relations.
+Between 1993 and 1999 he served as dean of the Rappaport Faculty of Medicine, and between 2001 and 2008, as the Technion's vice president for resource development and external relations.

 Lavie has authored several books, including The Enchanted World of Sleep and Restless Nights: Understanding Sleep Apnea and Snoring.
 Lavie has founded several start-up companies.

 Biography

 Peretz Lavie was born in Petah Tikva, Israel, in 1949.
 The family moved to Zikhron Ya'akov, where he completed his studies at the elementary school Nili and then at the regional high school in Pardes Hanna.
 He was an instructor and coordinator in the youth movement Maccabi Hatzair.
 He finished his bachelor's degree in statistics and psychology at Tel Aviv University.

-He received his Ph.D. in physiological psychology at the University of Florida, in 1974, working in the pioneering sleep laboratory of Wilse B. Webb.
+He received his PhD in physiological psychology at the University of Florida, in 1974, working in the pioneering sleep laboratory of Wilse B. Webb.
 He continued postdoctorate research at the Department of Psychiatry of the University of California, San Diego with Daniel Kripke.

-On his return to Israel in 1975, Lavie joined the Technion - Israel Institute of Technology, where he set up a sleep research laboratory, which was then the first laboratory to diagnose sleep disorders.
+On his return to Israel in 1975, Lavie joined the Technion – Israel Institute of Technology, where he set up a sleep research laboratory, which was then the first laboratory to diagnose sleep disorders.
 Now called the Center for Sleep Medicine, it currently has four branches in Israeli hospitals.
 Through these research facilities, over 120,000 people have been tested.

 In 1997, Lavie initiated a similar center in the affiliated hospitals of Harvard University in the USA.
 In addition to clinical services, the center established companies that manufacture medical equipment for sleep testing.
-Among these is Itamar Medical - that manufactures equipment for home diagnosis of sleep disorder, identifying people who are at high risk for heart disease, and SLP that manufactures a variety of sensors for sleep laboratories.
+Among these is Itamar Medical – that manufactures equipment for home diagnosis of sleep disorder, identifying people who are at high risk for heart disease, and SLP that manufactures a variety of sensors for sleep laboratories.

 Lavie initiated and participated in a number of actions to change public regulations in Israel, for example in cancelling the "zero hour" policy in primary schools.
 He was a promoter of daylight saving time and the prevention of road accidents due to fatigue and sleepiness.
 Lavie also persuaded the Israel Broadcasting Authority to broadcast a silent channel (broken only in the event of an alert) during The first Gulf War.
 This was also implemented during the second Lebanon War.